remotion-dev/github-unwrapped-2023/README.md

 npm run remotion
 ```

-To deploy, connect your repository to Vercel.
+To deploy, connect your repository to [Render](https://render.com/).
 Don't forget to also set the environment variables there too.

 ## Scaling strategy